Simpleskyline/Student-Management-System/README.md

 A simple **Student Management System** built with **Python (Flask)** that allows administrators, teachers, and students to manage academic records efficiently.

+**I am currently in the development phase and feel free to make your improvement suggestions on the code**

 ---

 ## 🚀 Features